 There is something about burgers.
-Select ingredients in a bun.
-Usually those ingredients include beef.
-The challenge was to create a veggie burger that is as delicious as those containing meat (as judged by a meat eater!).
+Carefully selected ingredients packed in a bun.
+This quinoa burger meets the challenge of creating a veggie burger that is at least as delicious as the animal-derived variety.

 What is a burger without a special sauce?
-The roasted garlic, red pepper, and tomato relish was a perfect complement to this veggie patty, as it would be to a beef patty.
-The umami packed roasted garlic helps bring out the flavours in all the other ingredients.
+The roasted garlic, red pepper, and tomato relish complemented this veggie patty, as it would a beef patty.
+The umami-packed roasted garlic helps bring out the flavours in all the other ingredients.

 Patties (make 7 patties)

 - 3/4 cup cooked quinoa